sherwinee/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

   Use case ends.
+---

 **Use case: Find a person by name**

 **MSS**

-1. User requests to find a person by name
+1. User requests to find a person by name.
-2. AddressBook shows the specific person user requested
+2. AddressBook shows the specific person user requested.

     Use case ends.

 **Extensions**

 * 2a.
-The persons name is not added to AddressBook
+The persons name is not added to AddressBook.

     * 2a1.
 AddressBook shows an error message.

       Use case ends.

+---
 **Use case: Find a person by number**

 **MSS**

-1. User requests to find a person by number
+1. User requests to find a person by number.
-2. AddressBook shows the specific person user requested
+2. AddressBook shows the specific person user requested.

     Use case ends.

 **Extensions**

 * 2a.
-The persons number is not added to AddressBook
+The persons number is not added to AddressBook.

     * 2a1.
 AddressBook shows an error message.

       Use case ends.

+---
 **Use case: Sort contacts alphabetically**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. AddressBook shows a list of persons
+2. AddressBook shows a list of persons.
-3. User requests to sort contacts based on persons name
+3. User requests to sort contacts based on persons name.
-4. AddressBook shows sorted list of persons
+4. AddressBook shows sorted list of persons.

     Use case ends.